emilepharand/Babilonia/README.md

 ### Prerequisites

 Make sure you have `Node.js` installed on your machine.
-Visit the [Node.js website](https://nodejs.org/) to download and install the latest version.
+Go to [nodejs.org](https://nodejs.org/) to download and install the latest version.

 ### Installation steps